-Commission / Discount and Minimum Contribution
+Wakalah Fee Commission, Wakalah fee Management Expenses and Minimum Contribution

-For Commission / Min Contribution, Pricing Serial Number is common for all Vehicle Types across Motor.
+For Wakalah Fee Commission, Wakalah Fee Management Expenses and Min Contribution, Pricing Serial Number is common for all Vehicle Types across Motor.

 Within the Pricing Serial Number for all Vehicle Types same Commission or for different vehicle Types different commission can be defined.

 Within the Pricing Serial Number for all Vehicle Types same Min Contribution or for different vehicle Types different Min Contribution can be defined.

+Based on the sum covered, vehicle age, etc., Wakalah fee can be maintained.